 How to Prepare Your Snow Thrower for Storage in the Off-Season

-These instructions will explain how to prepare your snow thrower for storage in the off-season.
-Some of these steps differ between single-stage, two-stage and three-stage snow throwers so we'll be sure to point out any differences as we go along.
-Also, depending on your model, the instructions below may vary slightly.
+These instructions will explain how to prepare your snow thrower for off-season storage.
+Some of these steps differ between single-, two- and three-stage snow throwers and, depending on your model, the instructions below may also vary slightly.

 Snow Thrower Storage Instructions